toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2019/mastering-the-viper-architecture/index.md

 ---
 type: post
-slug: mastering-the-viper-architecture
 title: Mastering the VIPER architecture
 description: Learn how to master the VIPER architectural design pattern, with some protocol oriented programming techniques using Swift.
 publication: 2019-03-19 16:20:00
-tags: UIKit, iOS
+tags:
+   - viper
 authors:
     - tibor-bodecs
 ---

 After writing [my best practices article about VIPER](https://theswiftdev.com/2019/03/11/viper-best-practices-for-ios-developers/), I've made a few changes to the codebase.
 I was playing with these ideas in my mind already, but never had enough time to implement them properly.
 Let's me show you the changes...